RuiAAPeres/NSObject-Dealloc/README.md

 2013-12-25 13:11:09.408 DemoProject[473:70b] Deallocated -> APHTestingClass | This a specific description, that can be helpful while debugging |
 ```

-The `| This a specific description, that can be helpful while debugging |` is a custom message that you can add, to further help you debugging.
+The `| This a specific description, that can be helpful while debugging |` is a custom message that you can add to help you debugging.